insane-devs/spotilink/README.md

 You can use custom functions to manipulate the search results.
 For the three main methods used, you can pass an object containing the functions for filtering and sorting.
-By default, no filtering and sorting takes place.
-This means that whichever the first track that Lavalink may have received will be returned.
+By default, no filtering and sorting takes place — whichever track that Lavalink may have received first will be returned.
 ```javascript
 // Prioritize Lavalink tracks with the same duration as the Spotify track.
 spotilink.getTrack('track ID', , { prioritizeSameDuration: true });